-Fibroids vary in size from a few millimeters to 30cm across or more, and occasionally reach the size of a full-term pregnancy, although this is unusual.
+Fibroids vary in size from a few millimeters to more than 30cm across and occasionally reach the size of a full-term pregnancy, although this is unusual.

 Once formed, fibroids tend to develop slowly until the menopause, when they usually shrink.